Dyslexic - is that my child?

 - Hears a clock ticking, the sound of pencils scratching on paper, but doesn't hear what the teacher says.

-- Forgets names of people, places, his own phone number, date of birth, but remembers the ads on TV.
+- Forgets names of people, places, their own phone number, date of birth, but remembers the ads on TV.

 - Loses homework, misplaces a book, doesn't know what day it is.